IMS-TEAM-1/logbook/Didrik logbooks/logbook.md

 ## retrospective 07042022

-I met up with Filip, Yevheniy and Valentin to work an halfhour before the meeting started.
+I met up with three others to work an halfhour before the meeting started.
 We managed to debugg some code and later put it all within a docker-container for easier management of packages and startup scripts.
 We also implemented nodemon for autorestart of the application whenever changes are made.